 For most of us, creating the right conditions for sleep is usually enough to ensure we get a good night’s rest.
 But what if these aren’t working?
 What do you do when you absolutely, positively have to get to sleep but can’t?

 So you’ve taken a bath and drank your tea.
 You’ve found the perfect room temperature.
 Your bedroom is rich with the heady scent of lavender candles.
 You’ve watched a video of goldfish bobbing around in a tank for 30 minutes.
-But you’re still awake.
-Well, now it’s time to roll out the big guns – the first of which is rather fittingly called The Military Method.
+But you’re still awake, you can’t fall asleep.
+Well, now it’s time to roll out the big guns and show you 4 sleep hacks that have worked and work for many.

 Now don’t be alarmed.
 Despite the name, it doesn’t involve deployment in a war zone – although this is where it was first developed.
 During World War II, generals and other commanders were concerned by the fatigue and stress caused to their troops by sleep deprivation.
 Turning to the specialists of the day, a new technique was developed that combines physical and mental relaxation.
-It’s said that this method guarantees sleep in around 90 seconds.
+Popularized in the book Relax and Win: Championship Performance by Lloyd Winter, it’s said that this method guarantees sleep in around 90 seconds.
 Why not give it a try?
 There are 7 steps to the Military Method.

 - Relax your entire face